Following community consultation earlier this year, Council has developed its Draft Nature Strip Policy and Guideline.

 Council receives many requests from residents wishing to beautify their nature strip by installing a range of landscaping items such as crushed rock, edging and plantings.
 To provide clear guidance to our residents, Council is in the process of developing a Naturestrip Policy & Guideline and we would like to hear your views on what should be permitted within residential areas.

-We invite you to provide your input by completing the below survey before the closing date Sunday 3 January 2020.
+We previously invited you to provide your input towards the Naturestrip Policy and Guideline by completing a survey that closed Sunday 3 January 2020.